 The value of mediation

-He is a member of the board of the New York-based EastWest Institute, as well as a member of the joint advisors’ group for the Open Society Institute and the Soros Foundations, which operate in various countries.
-He serves as chairman of the Balkan Children and Youth Foundation and Global Action Council of the International Youth Foundation, as well of the Governing Council of Interpeace.
+He was a member of the board of the New York-based EastWest Institute, as well as a member of the joint advisors’ group for the Open Society Institute and the Soros Foundations, which operate in various countries.
+He served as chair of the Balkan Children and Youth Foundation and Global Action Council of the International Youth Foundation, as well as chair of the Governing Council of Interpeace.

-Until 2003 he was a member of the board of directors of the International Institute for Democracy and Electoral Assistance (IDEA), and until 2004 chairman of the Brussels-based International Crisis Group.
-In early October 2008, Ahtisaari was also awarded the Unesco Peace Prize.
+Until 2003, he was a member of the board of directors of the International Institute for Democracy and Electoral Assistance (IDEA), and until 2004 chair of the Brussels-based International Crisis Group.
+In October 2008, Ahtisaari was also awarded the Unesco Peace Prize.

-Ahtisaari’s Nobel Prize is welcomed here in Finland, a country that devotes much brainpower and money to the cause of peace.
-The Norwegian Nobel Committee refers to him as an outstanding international mediator who has shown, through his untiring efforts and good results, the value of mediation in bringing peace to international conflicts.
+Ahtisaari’s Nobel Prize was welcomed in Finland, a country that devotes much brainpower and money to the cause of peace.
+The Norwegian Nobel Committee referred to him as an outstanding international mediator who showed, through his untiring efforts and good results, the value of mediation in bringing peace to international conflicts.